weeloong93/Freeberg_Final/Readme.md

 We are currently aiming for the `Project: Gemini` achievement.
 We plan to fulfill the following requirements in order meet this achievement:

 * Log in at least 130 hours each
-* Build Django framework for our webapp
+* Use Django framework for our webapp
 * Extract Live Data through API
 * Application-specific feature extensions - Exporting Graphical Data
 * Enable downloading of data.